Wang Zigan: Zhao Ziping

 Zhao Ziping (Chinese: 赵子平), a papercutter who lived in Zhabei district, Shanghai, was an apprentice to Wang Zigan.
 His works of papercutting are of wide subjects.
 The style of Zhao Ziping papercuts is distinctive with neat and exaggerate shapes.
 The lines of his papercuts are also natural and smooth.
-Zhao Ziping is good at creating two delicate, yin and yang works at the same time, which just use varieties of colours and grans of patterns.
+Zhao Ziping is good at creating two delicate, yin and yang works at the same time, which just use varieties of colours and grains of patterns.
 Meanwhile.
 He also tried to blaze a new trail of papercuts both in techniques and subjects.
 During productive time in his career, Zhao Ziping created tremendous papercuts with subjects of Chinese Ancient Fables, the Chinese horoscope and Dunhuang Murals etc.